Dance Dance Revolution Ultramix 2

-Dance Dance Revolution Ultramix 2, or simply Ultramix 2, is a music rhythm video game released on November 18, 2004 by Konami in American markets for the Microsoft Xbox.
+Dance Dance Revolution Ultramix 2, or simply Ultramix 2, is a music rhythm video game released on November 18, 2004, by Konami in American markets for the Microsoft Xbox.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until 15 April 2010.
+Ultramix 2 is now playable online again on the replacement Xbox Live servers called Insignia.

 Gameplay

 Music

-Ultramix 2 has a unique songlist compared to previous releases on other console systems.
+Dance Dance Revolution Ultramix 2 has a unique songlist compared to previous releases on other console systems.
 Rather than focusing on songs pulled from specific arcade versions, there is more emphasis on completely new material.
-This is also the first DDR release to feature licenses from A Different Drum records, a trend that would continue on throughout the Ultramix and DDR Universe series, as well as the arcade release of Dance Dance Revolution X. This is also the second DDR game to utilize downloadable content after its predecessor, allowing users to download song packs off of Xbox Live.
+This is also the first DDR release to feature licenses from A Different Drum records, a trend that would continue on throughout the Ultramix and DDR Universe series, as well as the arcade release of Dance Dance Revolution X. This is also the second DDR game to use downloadable content after its predecessor, allowing users to download song packs off of Xbox Live.

 A large portion of the new songs were ported over to the Japanese PlayStation 2 release, Dance Dance Revolution Strike.

 Downloadable content

 Music sampler

 Dance Dance Revolution Ultramix 2 Limited Edition Music Sampler is a bonus music CD featuring songs from the game.
 These samplers are available only to those who reserve the game before its release, typically at a GameStop or EB Games retail outlet.
 The CD contains tracks taken directly from the game as well as unique remixes done by Konami's in-house artists from a broad range of musical styles.